Energetic renovation - measures and funding opportunities

 Decentralized ventilation systems for heat retention

 Decentralized ventilation systems do not produce any energy or heat, but they are very helpful in keeping the warmth and fresh air in the house.
 By installing decentralized ventilation systems, the interior spaces are always supplied with fresh air without having to open a window for ventilation.
 This prevents the warm room air from escaping to the outside by opening the windows, especially in winter.
-The decentralized ventilation system transports the used air and the excess moisture it contains to the outside and in return supplies fresh new air.
-Thanks to the ceramic heat accumulator built into the system, a large part of the heat present in the exhaust air is released back into the room, which largely prevents heat loss.
+The decentralized ventilation system transports the stale air and the excess moisture it contains to the outside and in return supplies fresh new air.
+Thanks to the ceramic heat accumulator built into the system, a large part of the heat present in the exhaust air is also given back to the room, which largely prevents heat loss.
 You can find out more about the principle of heat recovery here.

 Energy advice in the course of an energetic renovation